tomazgda/ocaml-tally/README.md

 nix-shell
 ```

-to install dependencies in `shell.nix`.
+to install dependencies defined in `shell.nix`.

 Then to build run